Tide-Scans/Tide-Scans-OCR/README.md

 2. Download the desired language data file (`.traineddata`).
 3. Place the downloaded file in your Tesseract `tessdata` directory.

+## To Run Automatically

+Run the `run.cmd` file you you wont need to do the next steps

 ## To Run it

-To run the program you just need to use app.py
+To run the program type this in cmd file directory

 ```sh
 python app.py